 The central features of this release are cross-statute (multimedia) facility searching and state comparative maps and dashboards.
 Program-specific searching – like air, water, waste - and other features will be phased in to ECHO throughout 2014 until all key features from the previous system are replaced.
 A list of issues with the new site is maintained on the site's Website Known Issues page.
 Send feedback to EPA about the site by clicking ECHO's Contact Us link.

 Throughout November, the beta version of the new Enforcement and Compliance History Online (ECHO) website, which was released on Oct.
 23, 2013, is being improved to address known issues and user feedback.
 Improvements include Safe Drinking Water Act compliance and enforcement data access from the All Media Programs Facility Search, filling out the Detailed Facility Report data, addressing formatting concerns on the facility search results page, adding optional columns for display on the facility search results page, and bug fixes.

 Beta Version of Modernized ECHO Website Released

 A beta version of the new Enforcement and Compliance History Online (ECHO) website was released on Oct.
 23, 2013.
 The legacy version of ECHO remains available until December 3, 2013, for testing and transition purposes.
-Please see the ECHO Modernization Information page to learn about project plans, schedule, and upcoming webinars.
 For testing purposes, please note the known issues that will be addressed as soon as possible.
 The list will be updated as issues are addressed or any new ones are reported.